BSc(Hons) Quantity Surveying and Commercial Management (with Foundation Year)

 Watch: The learning and teaching experience

-- Environment and Sustainability
+- Built Environment Futures

-- Foundation Project
+- Foundation Engineering

-- Quantity Surveying Practice and Procedure
+- Quantity Surveying Practice and Procedures

 - Law, Economics and Management

-- Construction Technology and Services
+- Construction Technology and Services.

 - Quantity Surveying Project